Jordan Nwora: High school career

 Nwora started playing basketball at Amherst Central High School in the 2013–2014 season, before transferring to The Park School of Buffalo for two seasons.
-At The Park School he shot 42 percent from three-point range leading the Pioneers to the New York State Federation Class B championship, averaging 21.5 points, 6.5 rebounds, 2.4 steals, and 1.4 assists.
+At The Park School he shot 42 percent from three-point range, leading the Pioneers to the New York State Federation Class B championship, averaging 21.5 points, 6.5 rebounds, 2.4 steals, and 1.4 assists.
 His second season at The Park School saw him raise all of his season averages, turning in 23.4 points, 10.1 rebounds, 2.3 steals, and 1.8 assists.
 He earned First Team All-Centercourt honors in both his junior and senior seasons playing at The Park School.
 Nwora continued his prep career for one more season, where he scored over 500 points at Vermont Academy, averaging 18.7 points and 5.3 rebounds in the 2016–2017 season.

 College career

 Nwora joined the Louisville Cardinals in 2018.
 In his freshman season, he averaged 5.7 points, 2.2 rebounds and 0.4 assists per game.

 During his sophomore season, Nwora became a permanent starter on the team six games into the season.

 He averaged 17.0 points, 7.6 rebounds, and 1.3 assists per game, becoming the second Most Improved Player in the NCAA and named Most Improved Player in the ACC.

 He was named the preseason ACC player of the year.
 On January 29, 2020, Nwora scored a career-high 37 points and added nine rebounds in a 86–69 win against Boston College.
 At the conclusion of the regular season, Nwora was named to the First Team All-ACC, finishing second in the player of the year voting to Tre Jones.
 As a junior, Nwora averaged 18 points and 7.7 rebounds per game while shooting 44% from the field.

-Following the season, he declared for the 2020 NBA draft.
+Following the season, Nwora declared for the 2020 NBA draft.
+He trained at Darren Fenn's XGen Elite basketball academy in West Seneca to keep in shape during the COVID-19 pandemic and prepare for the draft.

 Professional career

 Milwaukee Bucks (2020–2023)

 Nwora was selected with the 45th overall pick by the Milwaukee Bucks in the 2020 NBA draft.
 On November 24, 2020, the Bucks announced that they had signed Nwora.
 He was assigned to the Salt Lake City Stars for the start of the NBA G League season, making his debut on February 10, 2021.
 Three days later, he was recalled from the Stars because of an ankle injury.
-On May 16, Nwora scored a career–high 34 points during a 118–112 loss to the Chicago Bulls.
-Nwora was part of the Bucks team that won the 2021 NBA Finals.
+On May 16, Nwora ended his rookie season by scoring a career–high 34 points on 14–23 shooting, along with 14 rebounds and 2 blocks, during a 118–112 loss to the Chicago Bulls.
+During his rookie season, Nwora became an NBA champion, helping the Bucks defeat the Phoenix Suns in the 2021 NBA Finals.
 On December 18, 2021, Nwora scored a season-high 28 points, along with 11 rebounds, in a 119–90 loss to the Cleveland Cavaliers.